Publication Strategy

 Aspirations and Objectives

-Our journals and series are set to stay among the most renowned publications in the field of international ancient studies.
-Open access, standardised procedures for scientific quality assurance (peer-reviewing), and high formal quality norms make out the groundwork for ensuring that the DAI's publications continue to play a prominent role in international scientific debate.
+Our journals and series will remain the some of the most renowned publications in the field of international ancient studies.
+Open Access, standardised procedures for scientific quality assurance (peer review) and high-quality formal standards form the basis for the DAI's publications to continue to play a prominent role in the international scientific debate.

-The DAI's editorial offices closely cooperate in the fields of research data management, digital libraries, and information technology so as to offer the best thinkable solutions.
+The DAI's editorial teams work closely together in the areas of research data management, digital libraries and information technology to provide the best possible solutions.

 Content Quality through Specialised Editing

-Specialist proofreading support by the departments and commissions which at the same time are familiar with the specific scholarly and editorial requirements of the respective regional disciplines warrant not only for competent editorial management, but also for content support in accordance with the DAI quality standards as trademarks of the scholarly works published by the DAI.
+The expert editorial support provided by the departments and commissions, which are at the same time familiar with the specific scholarly and editorial requirements of the respective regional disciplines, guarantees not only competent editorial management but also content support in accordance with the DAI's quality standards, which are a hallmark of the scholarly works published by the DAI.

 Open Access

-As a signatory of the Berlin Declaration, the German Archaeological Institute is committed to the principles of open access and hence also to the idea of making as far as possible and without restrictions research findings and data available to the public.
-The DAI therefore strives to publish its scholarly journal articles, monographs, and series as open, digital editions with the aim of making them available according to best possible standards.
+As a signatory to the Berlin Declaration, the DAI is committed to the principles of Open Access and to ensuring that research results and data are available to the widest possible audience.
+The DAI is therefore dedicated to publishing its scholarly journal articles, monographs and series as open digital editions, making them available to the best possible standards.

 This also applies retrospectively to older editions of journals and serials published by the DAI which were previously only available in analogue form.
 The intention is to publish these items as digital editions via the DAI's information infrastructure as soon as the rights have been cleared, and to automatically index and retrieve them in order to be able to link the content prepared in this way with other information resources in the long term.